swisshacks/xrp/README.md

 ## Point of Contact:

 Marco Neri will be glad to answer your questions during the Deep Dive.
 We’ll also be available on WhatsApp.
-You can also join the conversation on discord https://discord.com/invite/xrpl

 ## Prize:
 Opportunity to present the solution  to Ripple executives!